PreferredAI/cornac/docs/source/user/owndata.rst

     # Load the data into a dataset object
     dataset = Dataset.from_uir(data, sep=',', skip_lines=1)

-3. Create and Train the Model
+3. Create and train model

 We will then create a model object and train it using the dataset object.